 Live Oral Presentation Guidelines Checklist – Before Recording Date

-Review the Copyright Form that you agreed upon during the initial abstract submission process.
+Review the Copyright Form that you agreed upon during the Registration process.
 Note that it is your responsibility, as the submitting author, to get all approvals from other authors and organization(s) prior to presenting in the On Demand sessions.

 Review the AVS Code of Conduct.
 Note that all sessions and social media posts will be moderated for disruptive behavior.

 Create Presentation Slides Using PowerPoint Only: Create your presentation slides and check them for sensitive or confidential information.
-Your presentation will be available online after the Live Session in the AVS Technical Library, and should not include confidential information.
+Your presentation will be available online and should not include confidential information.
 Be sure your last slide lists the best way(s) for others to contact you for questions or collaborations.
-If you are a poster oral presenter, you should create a multi-slide presentation to explain you poster.

 Presentation Time Length:

-- Plenary/Invited Oral Presentations: 30 minutes total, including 5 minutes for the question and answer time.
+- Invited Oral & Award Presentations: 30 minutes total, including 5 minutes for the question and answer time.
+(Live Presentation Tips)

 - Select Presentation Device: You must use your own laptop or desktop computer (no mobile devices).
 A webcam is optional, if you would like to be visible on screen while also showing your slides.